FelixXu35/hamiltoniq/README.md

 The first step is to build a scoring function $F(x)$.
 One reference case is solved on a noiseless simulator for $10^4$ times and all overlaps distribution $f(x)$ are interpreted into a histogram with 200 boxes ranging from 0 to 1.
 The scoring function is the cumulative summation of this 200-element list.

 Then we begin to benchmark.
 The same reference case is solved on a quantum processor for $10^3$ times and each overlap is substituted into the scoring function $F(x)$ for a score.
-The final score $$s$$ is the average.
+The final score $s$ is the average.

 In very short, $f(x)$ is the overlap distribution on a noiseless simulator and $F(x)$ is the cumulative summation of it. $g(x)$ is the overlap distribution on a quantum backend.